Kaveri Priyam: Career

 Priyam debuted with Naagin 2 as Bee.
-She then appeared in Pardes Mein Hai Mera Dil and in Savdhaan India.
+She then appeared in Pardes Mein Hai Mera Dill and in Savdhaan India.
 She made her film debut with Tishnagi in 2018.

-Priyam joined Rajan Shahi's Yeh Rishtey Hain Pyaar Ke, a Star Plus series, in 2019 as Kuhu Maheshwari Rajvansh opposite Ritvik Arora and Avinash Mishra, which proved to be her breakthrough role.
+Priyam joined Yeh Rishtey Hain Pyaar Ke in 2019 as Kuhu Maheshwari Rajvansh opposite Ritvik Arora and Avinash Mishra, which proved to be her breakthrough role.
 Simultaneously, she also appeared in Shahi's another production, a romantic drama series Yeh Rishta Kya Kehlata Hai, for its integration episodes in March 2019 as Kuhu.

-In 2021, Priyam was seen as Dr. Monami Mahajan, in Sony SAB show Ziddi Dil Maane Na opposite Shaleen Malhotra which ended on 4 June 2022.
-She played Amrita Brar Dungarpal in Sony SAB show Dil Diyaan Gallaan opposite Paras Arora from December 2022 to September 2023.
+In 2021, Priyam was seen as Dr. Monami Mahajan in Ziddi Dil Maane Na opposite Shaleen Malhotra which ended on 4 June 2022.
+She played Amrita Brar Dungarpal in Dil Diyaan Gallan opposite Paras Arora from December 2022 to September 2023.